Macedon, Victoria: History

+State Nursery Hotel

+The former State Nursery Hotel was built in 1859 by James Nicholls and Eliza Weedon.
+It was originally called the Bricklayers Arms as it had been constructed of bricks from the publican's nearby Nicholls Brickworks.
+It was given the name State Nursery Hotel in 1881.
+The hotel became a private dwelling in 1926 and has survived to the present.

+Victorian Alps Hotel

+The Victorian Alps Hotel was built in 1874 for William Salter Cook.
+It was located on the corner of Victoria Street and Margaret Street.
+In 1915 the hotel licence was cancelled and it became a private home until it was destroyed in the 1983 Ash Wednesday fires.
+A write-up in the Gisbourne Gazette of a game played by the Macedon Cats against the nearby Gisborne team in 1892 mentions a visit by both teams to the Victorian Alps Hotel after the game.

+Macedon Railway Hotel

+The Macedon Railway Hotel was built in 1870.
+In 1885 the hotel was renamed the Macedon Family Hotel.
+During the Ash Wednesday bushfires in 1983, a large number of locals & pets successfully sheltered in the hotel throughout the firestorm, with a report from 1984 describing "some men bravely hosed the outside of the hotel, while others, even previous fighters, refused to take their turns because of fear".

 1918 Avenue of Honour

-The village of Macedon is home to a heritage listed war memorial Avenue of Honour, an extensive planting of 224 oak trees on both sides of the avenue for approximately one kilometre in length between the cemetery at Bent Street and Mt Macedon Road.
+The village of Macedon is home to a State significant heritage listed war memorial Avenue of Honour, an extensive planting of 154 oak trees on both sides of the avenue for approximately one kilometre in length between the cemetery at Bent Street and Mt Macedon Road.
 The trees, comprising Pin Oaks, English oaks, Algerian oaks and oak hybrids were planted by members of the local community working each Saturday for three months in 1918, with each tree planted representing the life of an enlisted soldier from the local area.

 The opening ceremony for the Avenue was held on 10 August 1918 with "the State Premier (Mr. Lawson) and the Federal and State members for the district are expected to be present, and a strong band is to be in attendance".
 The Premier said that this Avenue "would serve to remind the future generations of their obligations to the men, and women too, who were now doing so much for mankind, and, furthermore, would stand as an example of great public service" and that the community "will regard it as a sacred duty to look after this avenue, care for the trees, and remember the grand purpose underlying the whole movement".

 The autumn colours of the Avenue of Honour attract a large influx of visitors annually, prompting the local council to introduce temporary traffic and parking restrictions in recent years.